 This solution mitigates the privacy issues in key issue #16 in the following ways:

-In case of discovery: the privacy issues in key issue #16 are mitigated by mandating a frequent change in layer-2 identifiers used during discovery, e.g. for each subsequent Model B solicitation request, the Remote UE cannot easily be traced using a requested Relay Service Code, in particular if it is not the only Relay Service Code it solicitates for and randomly pauses between sending subsequent solicitation messages to avoid any pattern detection.
+In case of discovery: the privacy issues in key issue #16 are mitigated by mandating a frequent change in layer-2 identifiers used during discovery, e.g. for each subsequent Model B solicitation request, the Remote UE cannot easily be traced using a requested Relay Service Code, in particular, if it is not the only Relay Service Code it solicits for and randomly pauses between sending subsequent solicitation messages to avoid any pattern detection.
 Furthermore, since the layer-2 identifiers are also changed before sending a subsequent Direct Connection Request, whereby the requested Relay Service Code is encrypted (using a different key than used during discovery), the discovery process cannot be linked to the connection setup process.

-In case of ALTERNATIVE 1, during discovery a UE-to-Network relay can associate a solicited Relay Service Code with the pre-provisioned PDU session parameters, and hence has access to some privacy specific information of the Remote UE if the UE-to-Network relay supports the respective Relay Service Code.
-This implies that for the UE-to-Network relays in vicinity of the Remote UE that support the respective Relay Service Code and can decrypt the respective discovery solicitation message the security requirements of key issue#16 can temporarily not be met.
+In the case of ALTERNATIVE 1, during discovery a UE-to-Network relay can associate a solicited Relay Service Code with the pre-provisioned PDU session parameters, and hence has access to some privacy specific information of the Remote UE if the UE-to-Network relay supports the respective Relay Service Code.
+This implies that for the UE-to-Network relays in the vicinity of the Remote UE that support the respective Relay Service Code and can decrypt the respective discovery solicitation message the security requirements of key issue#16 can temporarily not be met.
 However, given the frequent change in layer-2 identifiers and the change to the Relay Service Code to a new alias after subsequent connection setup, this may be an acceptable risk.

-In case of ALTERNATIVE 2, during discovery a UE-to-Network relay cannot associate a solicited Relay Service Code with pre-provisioned PDU session parameters.
+In the case of ALTERNATIVE 2, during discovery, a UE-to-Network relay cannot associate a solicited Relay Service Code with pre-provisioned PDU session parameters.
 Hence, the security requirements of key issue #16 are met during discovery.
 Furthermore, the selected UE-to-Network relay that is given the PDU session parameters during the subsequent connection setup process cannot trace the Remote UE with the solicited Relay Service Code since the Relay Service Code is changed to a new alias (using a message that cannot be decrypted by that selected UE-to-Network relay) and the Remote UE will use the new alias in subsequent discovery messages.

 In case of connection setup: the privacy issues in key issue #16 are mitigated by enabling only the UE-to-Network relay that is selected by the Remote UE and for which the Remote UE has issued a Direct Connection Request to link the requested Relay Service Code to a set of PDU session parameters.